 Confirmed PDIs for the 2018 International Thespian Festival:

 Registration cost: $225.
-Twenty-Five student limit.
+Twenty-Five student limit has been reached.
 Six instructional hours.

 High school teachers and directors can up their game by adding new skills in coaching student actors, bringing script analysis into composition, and staging ideas that tell stories effectively and dynamically.
 Perfect for plays and musicals.
 This workshop is ideal for both new directors and those with more experience.
 Leave with new strategies and classroom activities for student directors.